🐎Quests

 BLOCK_BREAK

-This quest requires the player to break a certain number of specific blocks.
+BLOCK_BREAKThis quest requires the player to break a certain number of specific blocks.
 It can be used to encourage players to mine or destroy blocks in a specific area.

 In actions you can use a material or tag.